kbongco/Otakupedia/README.md

 # Otakupedia

 ## Project Description
-Using the Jikan api which gets information from the my anime list site, it will show the top rated/airing anime, and have a section where they can search various anime and add it to a section that lists the shows they have seen.
+Using the Jikan api which gets information from the my anime list site, it will show the top rated/airing anime, and have a section where they can search various anime and add it to a section that lists the shows they have seen.<br>

+## API and Data Sample
 Initial Link:  https://api.jikan.moe/v3
 ```{
     “Author”: “@irfanDahir”,